Having traveled through Italy, Greece, and the Aegean in his youth, Colin quickly became interested in the ancient mythology of the region.

 The stories of Greek mythology evolved and were brought together over a period of hundreds if not thousands of years.
 This evolution has resulted in a complex intertwining of gods, goddesses and mortal heroes, with the Greek pantheon comprising hundreds of deities.
-Some Greek god names are well known, but today the most famous of the Greek pantheon tend to be the gods of Mount Olympus, the Twelve Olympians, who were lead by Zeus.
+Some Greek god names are well known, but today the most famous of the Greek pantheon tend to be the gods of Mount Olympus, the Twelve Olympians, who were led by Zeus.

 The story of the Olympian gods starts in the “Golden Age” of Greek mythology when the cosmos was ruled by the twelve Titans under the leadership of Cronus.

-A prophecy was made that Cronus would be overthrown by his offspring, just as he had overthrown his own father Ouranus.
+A prophecy was made that Cronus would be overthrown by his offspring, just as he had overthrown his own father Ouranos.
 Fearful of his position, Cronus would imprison each of his offspring, born to his wife Rhea, upon their birth.
-It was a unique prison though, as the prison was inside of Cronus’ stomach, and a prison which became home to Hestia, Poseidon, Hades, Hera and Demeter.
+It was a unique prison though, as the prison was inside Cronus’ stomach, and a prison which became home to Hestia, Poseidon, Hades, Hera and Demeter.

 A sixth child, Zeus, would have followed, but Rhea, with the assistance of Gaia, smuggled the newborn god away to a cave on Crete.
 Rhea substituted a wrapped stone in the place of her son, which, an unknowing Cronus swallowed.
 Hidden away on Crete, Zeus matured and became evermore powerful.

-The Olympians come to Power
+The Olympians Come to Power